Wolfpack (naval tactic): Naming

-Cold War
+Cold War and beyond

 Wolfpacks fell out of use during the Cold War as the role of the submarine changed.
 With trade returned to peacetime conditions and the end of convoying, the submarine ceased to be a commerce raider and moved to a range of more traditional military roles, such as scouting, intelligence-gathering, clandestine transport and in the event of a full-scale war, fleet operations.

 The USN deploys its attack submarines on individual patrols, with the exception of one or (rarely) two attack submarines in each carrier strike group.

-American ballistic missile submarines have always operated alone, while Soviet ballistic missile submarines operated in well-protected bastions.
+While American ballistic missile submarines have always operated alone, Soviet ballistic missile submarines operated in well-protected bastions.

-Post-Cold War

 To date the world's navies continue to deploy their submarines on individual patrols.